-In partnership with the community, the PTI Drug Court Program is a cost-effective, holistic approach to reducing previous criminal behavior by offering to qualified substance abuse offenders the tools necessary to lead a productive drug-free and crime-free life.
+In partnership with the community, the PTI Drug Court Program is a cost-effective, holistic approach to reducing previous criminal behavior by offering qualified substance abuse offenders the tools necessary to lead a productive drug-free, and crime-free life.

 Drug Court in Brevard County is part of a Program known as Pretrial Intervention (PTI).
 PTI Drug Court is a program of intensive supervision and treatment which is considered necessary for the rehabilitation of participants and the safety of the general public.
 Drug Court clients are supervised by the Department of Corrections until they graduate.
 Failure to comply will result in the criminal case being sent back to criminal court docket.
 Each phase is designed to become easier as the participant progresses.

 - Phase 1 will be very intensive drug treatment.
 As they progress and show compliance, they will become eligible for Phase 2.